cloudlinux/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 ### ESU lifecycle

-AlmaLinux provides a 10-year lifecycle with a new minor release arriving every 6 months, bringing new features until the fifth year.
-Each of the minor releases is supported for 6 months.
-Customers who want to remain with the specific AlmaLinux minor release for longer can opt for Extended Security Updates (ESU).

-ESU delivers an extended period of security fixes for critical and high-risk vulnerabilities for select AlmaLinux minor versions, as well as the full suite of five FIPS-validated modules (kernel, openssl, libcrypt, nss and gnutls) and FIPS-compliant security patches for FIPS-certified AlmaLinux deployments.
-The product also unlocks commercial use of the FIPS-validated packages.

 Extended Security Updates are currently available for AlmaLinux 9.2 and have planned support for AlmaLinux 9.6 and 9.10.
 This provision ensures that a given minor release continues to receive essential updates, allowing customers to avoid upgrading every six months and test/certify their applications against the next minor version at their own pace.

 ![esu lifecycle](/images/esu_lifecycle_graph2.png)